Elizabeth-Yorke/milestone-project-2b/README.md

-Maths Lines
+Fast Maths

-Welcome to Maths Lines.
+Welcome to Fast Maths.
 This is an interactive maths game.
-Each icon hides a maths question.
-To win the game, you need to answer four questions in a straight line correctly.
-Click on a circle to reveal your first question.

 A live version of the site can be viewed from here.

-Here is a mock-up image of Maths Lines interactive game, using the "Am I Responsive" site.
+Here is a mock-up image of Speed Maths interactive game, using the "Am I Responsive" site.

 screenshot.
 UX